Deadline: February 24, 2022 at 5:00PM CST

 - and grow as leaders and change makers.

 Applicants must meet the following eligibility requirements:

-- A full-time preK-12th grade teacher, curriculum specialist, curriculum head, Special Education coordinator, media specialist/librarian, or other type of educator who spends at least 50% of your time directly teaching students;
+- A full-time preK-12th grade teacher who spends at least 50% of your time directly providing instruction to students;

-Previous recipients must wait for 5 years before reapplying.
+- Previous recipients must wait for five years before reapplying.